-International Relations (Dornsife College of Letters, Arts and Sciences)
+International Relations (Dornsife College of Letters, Arts & Science)

 Sponsor: Robert English

-In recognition of his singular contributions to the School of International Relations, the University of Southern California is proud to recognize Simon Radford with the University Outstanding Teaching Assistant Award.
+In recognition of her valuable contributions to the School of International Relations, the University of Southern California is proud to honor Jiun Bang with a University Outstanding Teaching Assistant Award.

 Philosophy (Dornsife College of Letters, Arts & Sciences)